ksamuel/Python-regex-tester/README.rst

 - the `Blueprint CSS`_ framework
 - the jQuery_ javascript framework

 But all of them are already provided, the whole thing being less than 500 ko.

 There is even a stand alone one file version in the static folder.
+Although it's not the exact same version (the regex is not executed in separate process), it has the same features.

 Since the project was initially only for us to use, it's taking advantages of a few advanced CSS selectors and some HTML 5 goodies.
 Make sure you have an up to date browser.